matique/rows_controller/README.md

 I.e. RowsController defines all the usual methods (index, show, edit,...).

-The methods may be redefined in OrdersController overwriting the methods from RowsController.
+The methods may be redefined in OrdersController (overwrites methods from RowsController).

 Low level methods like 'resources' may be redefined as well.
 An example: